julianwsavini/julianwsavini.github.io/README.md

 I am currently enrolled in an Artificial Intelligence course.
 For this course, my group and I intend to use Hidden Markov Models to predict the next chord of a song, given the previous chord progression.
 We intend to parse through song data and extract note pitch, velocity, and duration from the data to train the model (using Python).

 I am excited to be able to use knowledge gained in courses for my music minor and my music theory skills to build this project!

-## Recipe box web application focusing on user testing and UX
-I am currently enrolled in a Human Computer Interaction course.
-For this course, my group and I are creating a digital recipe box using Figma (as of now), in which users can add and edit recipes.
-We are using modern UI/UX principles, user personas, user research, and prototyping (using Figma) to create the best user interface we can.

 # Contact
 Email: savini.j@northeastern.edu